stoneyield/stoneyield-docs/content/docs/protocol/security-limits.md

 To mitigate potential exploit impact and preserve protocol health, HedgeCore enforces daily caps on deposit and mint volumes:

 - **DAILY_DEPOSIT_LIMIT**: Maximum USDC quantity that can deposit across all participants per 24-hour period.
-- **DAILY_MINT_LIMIT**: Maximum sUSDC quantity that can generate across all participants per 24-hour period.
+- **DAILY_MINT_LIMIT**: Maximum sUSD quantity that can generate across all participants per 24-hour period.

 These limits reset every new day (UTC-based) and track using on-chain counters.
 Exceeding them results in transaction reverts.